Michael Harris II Player Props: Braves vs. Reds

 Michael Harris II At The Plate

-- Harris II is hitting .254 with nine doubles, six home runs and 12 walks.
+- Harris II has nine doubles, six home runs and 13 walks while batting .250.

-- Harris II enters this game on a seven-game hitting streak.
-During his last games, he's hitting .500 with one homer.
+- In six games this season, he has hit a long ball (11.1%, and 3% of his trips to the plate).

-- Looking at the 53 games he has played this season, he's hit a long ball in six of them (11.3%), and in 3% of his trips to the dish.
+- In 22.2% of his games this year, Harris II has tallied at least one RBI.
+In five of those games (9.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- In 22.6% of his games this season, Harris II has had at least one RBI.
-He's picked up more than one in 9.4% and driven in three or more of his team's runs in three contests.
+- In 15 of 54 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.